All Episodes

 So if that cationic lipid goes into the bloodstream, from what I can work out, because it's positively charged, it will layer itself along negatively charged nervous system and will be taking over our nervous system.

-It makes us more sensitive to the frequencies that means if a certain frequency is put onto the population, we will become more sensitive to that frequency.
+Yeah, it means if a certain frequency is put onto the population, we will become more sensitive to that frequency.

-Was that was was that real?
+Was that was that real?

 That's what led me down the whole rabbit hole.

-I I I verified it myself.
+I verified it myself.

-You know, it was one of the most gobstacking moments ever where I felt the magnet stick and then felt it flip, and you actually feel that ball.
+You know, it's one of the most gobspacking moments ever when I felt the magnet stick and then felt it flip.

-You see, I can still see it on people's faces.
+I can still see it on people's faces.

-When you mention it to them, they just kind of you see the wife of their eyes that you know, because it's like one of the most crazy things.
+When you mention it to them, they just kind of see the white of their eyes.

 We've all played with magnets since kids.

-And we all one of the first things we did was like as kids when you give a magnet, it's like, why does it stick to this bit of metal?
+And we all, one of the first things we did was like, as kids, when you give a magnet, it's like, why does it stick to this bit of metal?

 Why does it not stick to this bit of metal?